This module examines the patterns of life in deep-sea environments & the processes that govern those patterns.

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- Knowledge of the largest environment on Earth.
+- Knowledge of ecological patterns and processes in the largest biome on Earth.

 This module explores the ecological processes that produce the patterns of life in deep-sea environments.
 The “deep sea” is defined by a water depth greater than 200 metres, which covers most of the surface of our planet.
 But the “deep sea” is not a single environment: it encompasses a range of habitats, such as soft-sediment abyssal plains, hard-substratum seamounts, and chemosynthetic environments such as hydrothermal vents and cold seeps.

 These deep-sea habitats often have distinct environmental conditions and ecological features, but their patterns of life are governed by the same key biological processes and interactions, such as reproduction, dispersal, competition, and resource partitioning.
 Although only recently accessible to investigation, deep-sea environments therefore offer a rich “natural laboratory” in which we can examine the consequences of fundamental ecological processes in different environmental settings.

 The module begins by introducing the technology and analytical tools used to perceive ecological patterns in deep-sea environments, then considers large-scale and small-scale spatial and temporal variation in the ecology of deep-sea environments, and finally examines the processes and interactions that generate those patterns.
 Students gain experience of analysing real data from ecological surveys of deep-sea environments, including large-scale patterns in diversity and small-scale variation in faunal distribution revealed by a remotely operated vehicle (ROV) dive transect.